sifank/DLIdigiswitch/README.md

 INDI DLI switch driver

-Lunatico NexDome Beaver INDI Driver
+DLI Digiswitch INDI Driver
 =========================================
-This package provides the INDI driver for Lunatico NexDome Beaver controller.
+This package provides the INDI driver for DLI's Digiswitch (Web Switch Pro):

-NexDome is a classic observatory dome with more than 100 degrees of shutter opening, allowing you to point your telescope to the zenith while remaining shielded from stray light and wind.
-The 2.2 meter inside diameter provides plenty of space to operate up to a 14” Schmidt Cass or a refractor 1400mm long.
+- Rugged, reliable power control over the web.
+Industrial quality, 15A
+- Secure web server with SSL, SSH, HTTPS, SNMP, REST API, MODBUS
+- Amazon Echo/Alexis compatible
+- Simple web UI, or write your own script or program
+- AutoPing feature to reliably reboot routers or APs

 The driver is compatible with Beaver firmware version 1.1.1 or higher.

-INDI NexDome Beaver driver is compatible with libindi >= v1.8.2
+The DLI Digiswitch driver is compatible with libindi >= v1.8.2

 NOTES
 =====

-- First you need to set the authentication parameters under the 'Options' tab
+- You need to setup the hostname and authentication in the Digiswitch before running this driver
+- Initial power settings (when the Digiswitch is powered on) needs to be set in the Digiswitch
-  - These need to match what you setup in the DLI switch
+- Cycle time needs to be set in the Digiswitch
-- There is a slight delay between setting a switch and the indicator light

 *Read the Release Notes*